dukelester/javascript-bootcamp-2022-2023/DataStructures/advancedDSA/README.md

 If the node has two children, either find the maximum of the left subtree or find the minimum of the right subtree to replace that node.

+## Searching in the BST

+Search can be performed using the property that BST node’s left child is always smaller than its parent and that BST node’s right child is always greater than its parent.
+Traversing the tree can be done by checking whether currentRoot is smaller or greater than the value to be searched.
+If currentRoot is smaller, the right child is visited.
+If currentRoot is bigger, the left child is visited.